A Place for Mom

 LGBTQ+ senior living options

-Senior living isn’t one-size-fits-all, and it’s important to find the right community fit for your loved one’s individual social, emotional, and medical needs.
-No matter which type of senior housing is the best for you or your aging relative, know that safe and affirming options for LGBT seniors are available.
+Senior living isn’t one-size-fits-all.
+It’s important to find the right community fit for your loved one’s individual social, emotional, and medical needs.
+No matter which type of senior housing is the best for you or your aging relative, know that safe and affirming options for LGBTQ+ seniors are available.

-Retirement communities, senior apartments, and independent living facilities offer a carefree lifestyle for older adults who want to enjoy retirement without the complications of homeownership.
-Senior independent living facilities provide a variety of convenient services and amenities, including prepared meals, transportation, social activities, and housekeeping.
+Retirement communities, senior apartments, and independent living communities offer a carefree lifestyle for older adults who want to enjoy retirement without the complications of homeownership.
+Independent living provides a variety of convenient services and amenities, including:

-Your loved one may be able to participate in gay retirement community activities like pride celebrations, discussion groups, and trips to local institutions with like-minded individuals, without the stress of home maintenance or meal preparation.
+Your loved one may be able to participate in gay retirement community activities like pride celebrations, discussion groups, and trips to local institutions with like-minded individuals.

-Assisted living communities provide housing and care for seniors who are generally active but may need help and support with activities of daily living, such as bathing, dressing, and medication management.
+Assisted living communities provide housing and care for seniors who are generally active but may need support with activities of daily living (ADLs) such as bathing, dressing, and medication management.
 Assisted living offers transportation, restaurant-style dining, and additional safety features to maximize care for aging adults.

-A wide range of social activities cater to a variety of interests and offer a sense of community.
-While assisted living for LGBT seniors specifically may be more difficult to find than LGBTQ retirement homes, you can find a safe, supportive space for your loved one by asking the nine questions listed further down in this article.
+Assisted living geared toward LGBTQ+ seniors may be more difficult to find than independent living.
+You can find a safe, supportive space for your loved one by asking the nine questions listed further down in this article.

 LGBTQ+ memory care